laurent-martin/aspera-hsts-operations/README.md

 Instead of a metered transfer server license, we use here a license file.
 This is adapted for evaluations or to use a perpetual license.

+This procedure is especially adapted to set up a self-managed **Aspera High-Speed Transfer Server** (HSTS) as a tethered node to **Aspera on Cloud** (AoC) for a Proof of Concept (PoC) or evaluation.

-## Configuration as tethered node in AoC
+## Installation and Configuration

 ### Assumptions

-The VM where HSTS will run has a direct internet connection (no forward, not reverse proxy): it can reach internet, and can be reached from internet.
+The VM where HSTS will run has a direct internet connection (no forward, no reverse proxy): it can reach internet, and can be reached from internet.
-If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **NGINX**.
+If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **NGINX** so that both external and internal users can reach it.
 If proxies are used/needed, then additional configuration can be done.

 > **Note:** It is also possible to use HTTPS instead of SSH for the TCP connection for transfers.
 In that case, a single HTTPS port may be shared between node and transfer.
 That requires additional configuration in **NGINX**.

 ### Pre-requisites